JenanBayati-QM/JenanBayati-QM.github.io/another-page.md

 At 10 AM I got to the weekly QM staff meeting, where I got to meet LM staff and their interesting tasks.

-At 11 AM My manager gave me a tour of the Qatar National Museum remotely and my internship partner on site.
-The main focus was on the use media devices.
+At 11 AM My supervisor gave me a tour of the Qatar National Museum remotely and my internship partner on site.
+The main focus was on the use of media devices.
 What different programs were running on them, how some were programmed, what were the name's of the different screens , etc.

 I had visited this museum before, but it was even more fascinating to understand what is done behind the scenes, how much work has been put into it.